-It is expected that all students who attend Hansen will be in full time attendance (8 Hansen courses per year), regardless of the number of course credits needed to qualify for graduation.
+It is expected that all students who attend Hansen will be in full time attendance and take a full course load (8 courses at Hansen per year), regardless of the number of course credits needed to qualify for graduation.
 Eligibility for an academic study block will be based on the following criteria:

-- They will have completed 88 credits by the end of grade 12 - They are taking a minimum of five provincially authorized subjects - Three of the courses must be from Biology 12, Chemistry 12, English 12, Math 12, Calculus 12, Physics 12 and History 12. - Meeting with your vice principal and your parents.
+- They will have completed 88 credits by the end of grade 12. - They are taking a minimum of five provincially authorized subjects. - Three of the courses must be from Biology 12, Chemistry 12, English 12, Math 12, Calculus 12, Physics 12 and History 12. - Meeting with your vice principal and your parents.

-If you have qualified for an academic study block you must be in the Learning Commons or sign out at the office only after a parental approval form is submitted to Sandy in the office.
-Students in the library must work quietly as this is not a time for socializing.
+If you qualify for and have been approved for an academic study block, you must be in the Learning Commons or sign out at the office only after a parental approval form is submitted to Sandy in the office.
+Students in the Learning Commons must work quietly as this is not a time for socializing.